JoseQuintas/hwgui/contrib/qrencode/Readme.txt

 https://github.com/nayuki/QR-Code-generator

+For file:
+ stdbool.h
+    Author    - Bill Chatfield
+    Copyright - You are free to use for any purpose except illegal acts

 The QR code was returned as pure text and it is converted to a bitmap with extra HWGUI functions.